A woman business manager is holding a paper with her right hand and double-checking data against the data displayed by her laptop computer's screen.

 Explore your payroll processing challenges

-Small businesses face several barriers when calculating and processing payroll.
-This is especially true if your staff live in different states or countries than your company’s headquarters.
+Small businesses face several barriers when calculating and processing employee payroll and managing taxes.
+This is especially true if your staff live in different states or countries than your company's headquarters.
+To understand how payroll as a service can best help your business, consider your staff size, payroll complexity, and in-house skill level.

-The challenges of in-house payroll processing management include:
+The challenges of in-house payroll processing and tax compliance include:

-• Tax compliance: The IRS reported that it “assessed nearly $31.4 billion in civil penalties in the fiscal year 2020.”
-Of this amount, more than $6 billion in penalties were imposed on companies for employment tax problems.
-Common issues involve accuracy, delinquency, failure to pay and bad checks.
+• Tax compliance: The IRS assessed over $65.5 billion in civil penalties in the 2023 fiscal year.
+More than $8.5 billion in fines were imposed on companies for employment tax problems.
+Common issues involve accuracy, delinquency, failure to pay, and bad checks.

-• Time and resources: According to a National Small Business Association (NSBA) survey, “one in five small business owners report spending more than six hours each month handling payroll taxes internally.
-Among small firms with five or more employees, that figure jumps to one in three.”
+• Time and resources: According to a National Small Business Association survey, 41% of small business owners report spending three to 10 hours monthly handling payroll taxes internally.
+Another 10% spend over 10 hours each month.

-Decide what tasks to outsource to a payroll provider
+Decide which payroll tasks to outsource to a provider

-There are several steps to the small business payroll process, and a payroll service can take over some or all of these tasks.
+There are several steps involved in the small business payroll process, and payroll services for small businesses can take over some or all of these tasks.
 Employers calculate the employee’s gross pay, withhold or garnish wages as necessary, and send paychecks.

 You may also need to comply with federal and state regulations, such as the Family and Medical Leave Act (FMLA), depending on the size of your business.